Thorens TD-125/125 MKII

 Note: All replaced (non-electronic) parts are returned to the owner

 *I generally do not agree with automatically replacing the Thorens cables.
 The original wiring was correctly matched for capacitance with the wiring in the tonearm itself.
 Additionally, many of the thick cables available today can adversely affect the turntable’s suspension.
 I also do not agree with substituting separate female RCA connectors, as adding another connection path in audio is almost never a good thing.
 The existing path already has three per channel.
+Additionally, I do NOT replace the RCA plugs on SME tonearm cables unless damaged.
+You can opt to have the entire arm rewired with Cardas wiring and upgrade RCAs for $250.

 **Every Thorens is slightly different in terms of adjustment of the suspension.
 I have resisted making a Youtube video about suspension adjustment because there are many small factors based on the idiosyncrasies of that table (spring wear, tonearm weight, platter weight (these differed by several ounces), drive platter material, mat weight, cartridge weight, and whether or not a clamp of some kind will be used.
 Tuning Thorens’ suspension is something I have done literally hundreds of times over the past 15 years.
 I know the nuances that lead to the very best performance.